happyren/happyren.github.io/_posts/2019-05-11-secure-deployment-of-mysql-on-aws.md

 Query OK, 0 rows affected (0.00 sec)
 ```

-So when this user would like to access table account in bank, it shall be denied:
+So when this user would like to access table account in the bank, it shall be denied:

 ```shell
 mysql> select * from account;